1. Overview

 3.1.
 Minimal Usage

-The minimum requirement for generating Java is a single WSDL file.
+The minimum requirement for generating Java is a single WSDL which can either be a path to a file or URL.
+A file example is shown below.

 Kotlin